- HAL publications

 The overall objective of the CASH team is to take advantage of the characteristics of the specific hardware (generic hardware, hardware accelerators or FPGA) to compile energy efficient software and hardware.
 The long-term objective is to provide solutions for the end-user developers to use at their best the huge opportunities of these emerging platforms.

-- Compiler Algorithms, Simulation and Tools for Reconfigurable Circuits: The application of the two preceding activities on High Level Synthesis, with additional resource constraints.
+- The application of the preceding activities on High Level Synthesis (generation of hardware from a high-level language), with additional resource constraints.

-- Simulation of Systems on a Chip: A parallel and scalable simulation of Systems-on-Chips, which, combined with the preceding activity, will result in a complete workflow for circuit design.
+- Simulation of Hardware/Software Systems: A parallel and scalable simulation of Systems-on-Chips, which, combined with the preceding activity, will result in a complete workflow for circuit design.